 To further promote the use of renewable energy, the City of West Hollywood has adopted a streamlined process to expedite the approval and installation of small residential rooftop solar systems.
-Community Development has provided the following information as a guide to our constituents.
+Planning & Development Services has provided the following information as a guide to our constituents.
 For any questions regarding Solar West Hollywood, please contact us at (323) 848-6320.

 - Green Building Program

 West Hollywood adopted one of the nation's first mandatory green building programs and it became effective on October 1, 2007.
 The program ensures that new buildings will be healthier for residents, and use energy and resources more efficiently.

 - New Los Angeles County Fire Department Fees